alexlafalce/exploring-odoo/README.md

 >

 >[!CAUTION]
-> _This branch is currently in active development, while the core/basic concepts doesn't change, **the codes are expected to be changed** depending on the issues I encounter while creating the video for them._
+> _This branch is currently in active development, while the core/basic concepts doesn't change, **the codes are expected to be changed**._
 >
 > _Also please note that there are no upgrade/update paths for these modules.
 Any updates will not consider the previous version._
 >